-The loss for the year ended 31 December 2021 was approximately SGD10.8 million, as compared with the loss of approximately SGD3.3 million for the year ended 31 December 2020.
-The increased in loss was mainly attributable to (i) impairment loss recognised in respect to the interest in an associate, (ii) impairment loss recognised in respect to the property, plant and equipment and rights-of-use assets, (iii) increase in expected credit loss for trade receivables and contract assets and (iv) share of loss of an associate.
+The loss for the year ended 31 December 2023 was approximately SGD0.1 million, as compared with the loss of approximately SGD1.7 million for the year ended 31 December 2022.
+The decrease in loss was mainly attributable to (i) higher revenue generated and lower cost of services and administrative expenses, and (ii) gain on disposal of the property, plant and equipment.